plughacker/malga-checkout/packages/checkout/vue/README.md

 # Malga Checkout - Vue

-A simple, fast and customizable way of integrating with Plug, with no need to stop using your favorite front-end framework.
+A simple, fast and customizable way of integrating with Malga, with no need to stop using your favorite front-end framework.

 ## Introduction